FuturisticSteve/CloudNonceDiscovery/README.md

 # CloudNonceDiscovery
-This is the source code for COMSM0010 coursework
+This is the source code for COMSM0010 coursework.

 ## Dependencies
 * Python 3